mem0cypher/Mem0/README.md

 ## Essays and Documentation

 - The Future of Agentic AI Systems and Their Societal Implications
-- No Signal: A Developer's Journey to a Privacy-First P2P Communication Platform
+- No Signal: A Privacy-First P2P Platform
-- Vibe Coding Misunderstood: The Real Role of Agentic AI and What People Are Getting Wrong
+- The Real Role of Agentic AI and What People Are Getting Wrong

 ## Available Scripts